exwm/yt_clipper/readme.md

 - Active features are highlighted in the editor's accent color (orange for the marker pair editor, red for the global settings editor).
 - Badges show the undo/redo history depth, the number of points in a dynamic speed or crop chart, the number of overrides set on a marker pair, the current crop dim opacity, and the current preview rotation.
-- The marker pair editor toolbar has: undo/redo pair changes, auto-hide unselected pairs, crop crosshair, cycle crop dim, crop preview, capture frame, dynamic speed and crop charts, the preview toggles (all, speed, loop, and gamma), and marker pair overrides.
+- The marker pair editor toolbar has: undo/redo pair changes, auto-hide unselected pairs, crop crosshair, cycle crop dim, crop preview, reframe, capture frame, dynamic speed and crop charts, the preview toggles (all, speed, loop, and gamma), and marker pair overrides.
-- The global settings editor toolbar has: save, copy, load, and restore markers data, crop crosshair, cycle crop dim, capture frame, rotate video, the preview toggles, and global overrides.
+- The global settings editor toolbar has: save, copy, load, and restore markers data, crop crosshair, cycle crop dim, capture frame, reframe, rotate video, the preview toggles, and global overrides.

 ## Cropping Shortcuts